supabase-community/storage-php/README.md

 ### TODO

 - [ ] Support for PHP 7.4
+- [ ] Adjust response interface to be closer to `postgrest-php` so manual parsing of response payloads is not needed
 - [ ] Running unit and integration tests together results in test failures